clueboard/milc/docs/ANSI.md

 ## Available Colors

 Colors prefixed with 'fg' will affect the foreground (text) color.
 Colors prefixed with 'bg' will affect the background color.
+The included `milc-color` command will show you what the colors look like in your terminal.

 | Color | Background | Extended Background | Foreground | Extended Foreground|
 |-------|------------|---------------------|------------|--------------------|